-- 1. All extensions of up to 300 feet from the nearest facility shall be made without charge. - 2.
-For extensions greater than 300 feet and less than 1,000 feet from the nearest facility, the Cooperative may charge an advance equal to the reasonable costs incurred by it for that portion of the service beyond 300 feet. - 3.
-This advance shall be refunded to the consumer over a four (4) year period in equal amounts for each year the service is continued. - 4.
-If the service is discontinued for a period of sixty days, or should the mobile home be removed and another not take its place within 60 days, or be replaced by a permanent structure, the remainder of the advance shall be forfeited. - 5.
-No refunds shall be made to any consumer who did not make the advance originally. - 6.
-For extensions beyond 1,000 feet from the nearest facility, the extension policies are the same as normal distribution line extensions. - 7.
-When homeowner installs an approved septic system and water supply service will be considered permanent service and a normal line extension.
+1. All extensions of up to 300 feet from the nearest facility shall be made without charge.

+2. For extensions greater than 300 feet and less than 1,000 feet from the nearest facility, the Cooperative may charge an advance equal to the reasonable costs incurred by it for that portion of the service beyond 300 feet.

+3. This advance shall be refunded to the consumer over a four (4) year period in equal amounts for each year the service is continued.

+4. If the service is discontinued for a period of sixty days, or should the mobile home be removed and another not take its place within 60 days, or be replaced by a permanent structure, the remainder of the advance shall be forfeited.

+5. No refunds shall be made to any consumer who did not make the advance originally.

+6. For extensions beyond 1,000 feet from the nearest facility, the extension policies are the same as normal distribution line extensions.

+7. When homeowner installs an approved septic system and water supply service will be considered permanent service and a normal line extension.

-16. DISTRIBUTION LINE EXTENSION TO PERMANENT STRUCTURES AND/OR FACILITIES OTHER THAN RESIDENCES (BARNS, WATER PUMPS, ELECTRIC GATES, ETC.)
+16. DISTRIBUTION LINE EXTENSION TO PERMANENT STRUCTURES AND/OR FACILITIES OTHER THAN RESIDENC-ES (BARNS, WATER PUMPS, ELECTRIC GATES, ETC.)

-- 1. The Cooperative will extend service to structures and facilities other than residences under the following conditions: - a.
-Adequate right-of-way easement to construct extension will be made available to the cooperative. - b.
-All fees including the membership fee to be paid at the time of application for service. - c.
-Extensions of up to 300 feet from the nearest facility shall be made without additional charge for line construction. - d.
-For extensions greater than 300 feet and less than 1,000 feet from the nearest facility, the utility may charge an advance equal to the reasonable costs incurred by it for that portion of the service beyond 300 feet. - i.
-This advance shall be refunded to the consumer over a four (4) year period in equal amounts for each year the service is continued. - ii.
-If the service is discontinued for a period of 60 days, or should the facility be removed and another not take its place within 60 days, or be replaced by a permanent structure, the remainder of the advance shall be forfeited. - iii.
-No refunds shall be made to any consumer who did not make the advance originally. - Structures must be wired and pass electrical inspection prior to construction of the extension. - 2.
+1. The Cooperative will extend service to structures and facilities other than residences under the following conditions:

+a.
+Adequate right-of-way easement to construct extension will be made available to the cooperative.

+b.
+All fees including the membership fee to be paid at the time of application for service.

+c.
+Extensions of up to 300 feet from the nearest facility shall be made without additional charge for line construction.

+d.
+For extensions greater than 300 feet and less than 1,000 feet from the nearest facility, the utility may charge an advance equal to the reasonable costs incurred by it for that portion of the service beyond 300 feet.

+i.
+This advance shall be refunded to the consumer over a four (4) year period in equal amounts for each year the service is continued.

+ii.
+If the service is discontinued for a period of 60 days, or should the facility be removed and another not take its place within 60 days, or be replaced by a permanent structure, the remainder of the advance shall be forfeited. iii.
+No refunds shall be made to any consumer who did not make the advance iv.
+Structures must be wired and pass electrical inspection prior to construction of the extension.

+III.
+No retunds shall be made to any consumer who did not make the advance originally.

 Extensions made under item e shall be made on an "Estimated Average Cost" per foot of line.
 This cost may be revised and updated at six (6) month intervals.

-- 3. For line extensions beyond 1,000 feet from the nearest facility, the extension policies are the same as normal distribution line extensions. - 4.
-The Cooperative retains full ownership of all extensions and electrical facilities installed by the Cooperative.
+For line extensions beyond 1,000 feet from the nearest facility, the extension policies are the same as normal distribution line extensions.

+4. The Cooperative retains full ownership of all extensions and electrical facilities installed by the Cooperative.